isalkovic/cp4i-mq-samples/15-ldap/README.md

 This example shows two basic access types to MQ:
-1. Administration perspective
+1. **Administration perspective**

 How to connect MQ Explorer to MQ running on Openshift, when using an LDAP user which belongs to "admins" group.
 This group is configured to have full administrative rights on the queue manager.
 The connection requires one way TLS.

-2. End-user / client application perspective
+2. **End-user / client application perspective**

-How to connect to an MQ running on Openshift, when using an LDAP user, authorized to write/read to a specific queue.
+How to connect to an MQ running on Openshift, when using an LDAP user which belongs to "users" group, which gives it authorization to connecto to queue manager.
+The user is also authorized to write/read to a specific queue.
 The client application connection is tested using a Java JMS application and using the popular rfhutilc.exe tool.
+The connection requires one way TLS.

 ## Preparation

-Open a terminal and login to the OpenShift cluster where you installed the CP4I MQ Operator.

-If not already done, clone this repository and navigate to the directory where the repository is downloaded:
+If not already done, clone (or download as zip) this repository and navigate to the directory where the repository is downloaded:

 ```
 git clone https://github.com/isalkovic/cp4i-mq-samples.git